codebreak/codebreak.github.com/source/_posts/2012-07-20-3-years-at-thoughtworks.markdown

 	* There are defined roles on a project but a role is not meant to be done by one person.
 The team should work together to fill in each role.
 * **_Project Status_:** The team successfully delivered the product as specified by the client however, the client had no marketing strategy to move forward and in the end the product was scrapped.

-## Assignment in Bangalore, India and Xian, China
+## Assignment in Bangalore, India & Xian, China (Aug-Nov11)
 * **_Role_:** Coach and Trainer
 * **_Test Stack_:** Python, Django
 * **_Learnings_:**
+	* Distributed projects can work so long as you're in the same (or close enough) time zone so that can flow back and forth easily.
 	* Make a few changes in your teaching style when english is not the first language of those you are teaching.
-	* Speaking in public is not so hard when you take your time ... and picture the audience is naked.
+	* Speaking in public is not so hard when you take your time, practice ... and picture the audience is naked ...
+I mean, interested.
+	* You need to toughen up to survive in China ... speaking the language can't hurt either.
 * **_Project Status_:** 15 new ThoughtWorkers were released to the world and the project we worked on is currently still getting worked on by a team in Pune, India.

-## Assignment in San Francisco/Los Angeles, California
+## Assignment in San Francisco & Los Angeles, California (Dec11-June12)
 * **_Role_:** Tester & Business Analyst
 * **_Test Stack_:** Ruby, Cucumber, Capybara, WebDriver & Frank (iOS Testing Tool)
 * **_Learnings_:**
 	* Releasing a product SOONER provides feedback and is much more effective than striving for perfection before launching.
-	* Realized the importance of an inception.
+	* Realized the importance of an inception to define some sort of an MVP (Minimal Viable Product).
+	* There needs to be an agreed upon plan to do proper hand over to increase the likelihood that it will be a sustainable project.
 * **_Project Status_:** ThoughtWorks has handed over the working application to the client and we believe implementation is currently still in progress.